Cologne Cathedral

 The cathedral suffered fourteen hits by aerial bombs during World War II.
 Badly damaged, it nevertheless remained standing in an otherwise completely flattened city.
 The twin spires were an easily recognizable navigational landmark for Allied aircraft bombing.[citation needed]

 On 6 March 1945, an area west of the cathedral (Marzellenstrasse/Trankgasse) was the site of intense combat between American tanks of the 3rd Armored Division and a Panther Ausf.
 A of Panzer brigade 106 Feldherrnhalle.
 A nearby Panther, a German medium tank, was sitting by a pile of rubble near a train station right by the twin spires of the Cologne Cathedral.
 The Panther successfully knocked out two Sherman tanks, killing three men, before it was destroyed by a T26E3 Pershing, nicknamed Eagle 7, minutes later.
-Footage of that battle survives.
+Film footage of that battle survives.
 The destroyed Panther was later put on display at the base of the cathedral for the remainder of the war in Europe.[citation needed]

 To investigate whether the bombings had damaged the foundations of the Dom, archaeological excavations began in 1946 under the leadership of Otto Doppelfeld and were concluded in 1997.
 One of the most meaningful excavations of churches, they revealed previously unknown details of earlier buildings on the site.[7]